Snowflake-Labs/sfquickstarts/site/sfguides/src/snowpark_python_top_three_tips_for_optimal_performance/snowpark_python_top_three_tips_for_optimal_performance.md

 ```

 #### Snowpark Python via Anaconda

+> aside positive
+> IMPORTANT:
+> - If you are using a machine wth Apple M1 chip, follow [these instructions](https://docs.snowflake.com/en/developer-guide/snowpark/python/setup) to create the virtual environment and install Snowpark Python instead of what's described below.

 If you are using [Anaconda](https://www.anaconda.com/products/distribution) on your local machine, create a conda env for this quickstart:
 ```bash
 conda env create -f conda_env.yml